 LONT070 (with Professional Practice)

 FinTech is at the heart of the new digital ecosystem emerging across financial services.
 With the development of fast-growing financial technologies and the fact that businesses are becoming more consumer-oriented, there is a pressing need for experts who possess a wide range of FinTech skills.

 - Obtain the skills required in the intersection of financial services and technology in an ever-changing technology-driven and technology-enabled financial ecosystem.

 - Develop technical computing/software engineering skills by building end-to-end projects, alongside elements of entrepreneurship, innovation, regulation, critical thinking and decision making.

-- Choose to study our FinTech MSc with Extended Professional Practice route, an 18-month option aimed at individuals who are looking to attain a deeper understanding of business in a very practical way (additional fees apply).
+- Choose to study our FinTech MSc with Extended Professional Practice route ( subject to availability), an 18-month option aimed at individuals who are looking to attain a deeper understanding of business in a very practical way (additional fees apply).